 Note that the above definition of soft value function has been shortened by using $Q$.

-We can directly plug it into the definition of soft value function, and get soft Bellman equation (Theorem 2 in Soft Q-Learning):
+We can directly plug it into the definition of soft value function, and get the soft Bellman equation (Theorem 2 in Soft Q-Learning):

-\[V_{\mathrm{soft}}^*\left(\mathbf{s}_t\right)=\alpha \log \int_{\mathcal{A}} \exp \left(\frac{1}{\alpha} Q_{\mathrm{soft}}^*\left(\mathbf{s}_t, \mathbf{a}^{\prime}\right)\right) d \mathbf{a}^{\prime}\]
+\[V_{\mathrm{soft}}^\ast\left(\mathbf{s}_t\right)=\alpha \log \int_{\mathcal{A}} \exp \left(\frac{1}{\alpha} Q_{\mathrm{soft}}^\ast\left(\mathbf{s}_t, \mathbf{a}^{\prime}\right)\right) d \mathbf{a}^{\prime}\]

 When $\alpha=0$, it becomes standard Bellman equation, where the $\log \int\exp$ operator becomes $\max$.